 - Put it on the menu – optional.

-- Submit it to Google and/or Bing so it gets indexed faster.
+- Submit it to Google and/or Bing – so that it gets indexed faster.

-And you don’t have to limit yourself in these two phases.
+And you don’t have to limit yourself to these two phases.
 Split your steps as many times as you want.
 Try to keep each step small enough to be completed in 10-15 minutes.

 By the way, this is not my full checklist.
 Just a small example to show you how I do it.
-If you want the full version, check it out.
+If you’d like to, check out the full checklist.

-In my opinion, this is the hardest one to deal with.
+In my opinion, this is the worst kind of procrastination to defeat.
 When you have something specific to fight, it’s easier to do it.
 But what can you do when you just don’t feel like doing anything?

 First, you have to make sure it’s laziness.
 Not tiredness, not sleepiness and definitely not a breakdown.
-If you have worked like crazy for the last month with 4-hour-per-day sleep breaks, then suddenly not wanting to do anything could be your body telling you that you need to stop.
+If you have worked like crazy for the last months with 4-hour-per-day sleep breaks, then suddenly not wanting to do anything could be your body telling you to stop.